fusionpbx/fusionpbx-docs/source/Gateway-Inbound-Outbound/Gateway.rst

 ::

- Name: VoiceTel DID
+ Type: Inbound
  Destination Number: ^(?:\+?1)?(\d{10})$
- Action: Select desired destination from the drop-down list
+ Action: Select desired destination from the drop-down list.
+We choose "Extension 100" in our example.
+This is where the call will route to.
- Order: 999
  Enabled: true
  Description: VoiceTel-in

 ::

- Optionally replace ^(?:\+?1)?(\d{10})$ in Inbound Routes with either 0123456789 or a DID Number depending on the Route Destination setting.
+ Optional: Replace ^(?:\+?1)?(\d{10})$ in Inbound Routes with either 0123456789 or a DID Number depending on the Route Destination setting.

 .